swayam-kothekar/video-downloader/README.md

 - Verify the YouTube URL is valid and accessible
 - Some videos may have restrictions preventing downloads
 - Ensure sufficient storage space is available

-### Merge Failures
-- Ensure sufficient storage space
-- Check that FFmpeg is properly configured
-- Verify both audio and video streams downloaded successfully

-### Downloads Not Showing
-- Check your device's Downloads folder using a file manager
-- Downloaded videos are saved as `[VideoTitle]_[Quality].mp4`

 ## 📝 License